 Do we have octopus and are they dangerous?

-Yes, we have octopus and no, our species, Octopus vulgaris, isn’t dangerous.
-Most octopus are completely harmless, excluding the small, blue-ring octopus of Australia that can inject a dangerous and sometimes deadly neurotoxin.
+Yes, we have octopus.
+Our species, Octopus vulgaris, isn’t dangerous, and most octopus are completely harmless, excluding the small, blue-ring octopus of Australia that can inject a dangerous and sometimes deadly neurotoxin.

-Our octopus, Octopus vulgaris is found worldwide in tropical and semitropical waters.
-It can live in near shore waters, or as deep as 600 feet.
+Octopus vulgaris is found worldwide in tropical and semitropical waters and can live in nearshore waters or as deep as 600 feet.
 Like most of the world’s 200 octopus species, it is secretive and needs reef and rocky bottoms for hiding.
-Although our sandy ocean bottom doesn’t always fit the bill, hard bottom ledges and shipwrecks just off our coast provide ample habitat.
+Although our sandy ocean bottom doesn’t always fit the bill, hardbottom ledges and shipwrecks just off our coast provide suitable habitat.

 Octopus are credited with amazing intelligence, and their well-developed central nervous system has been well documented.
-Their vision is excellent, and they exhibit complex behaviors.
-They are masters at coordinating their eight independently working arms, or tentacles.
+Their vision is excellent and they exhibit complex behaviors.
+They are masters at coordinating their eight independently working arms, also called tentacles.
 Each arm is equipped with numerous suckers that feel, grip and taste.
 This requires substantial brain power.
-They quickly learn to navigate mazes, distinguish colors and shapes, and even unscrew jar lids to get at food inside.
-They diet consists mainly of crabs, shrimp, lobsters and other crustaceans.
+They quickly learn to navigate mazes, distinguish colors and shapes and even unscrew jar lids to get at food inside.
+Their diet consists mainly of crabs, shrimp, lobsters and other crustaceans.

 Octopus can change color in an instant, sometimes flashing from light to dark to brown to white to red to purple.
 They use this color-changing ability primarily for camouflage, however, some studies suggest it indicates mood – fear, mating, threats, territory, etc. Their rapid color-changing ability is unsurpassed in the animal kingdom and demands considerable neural coordination.
 They can also emit a cloud of black ink, hoping to confuse their predator, and can swim amazingly fast when threatened.
 The major predator of our Atlantic species is moray eels.